-Our 2004 Stock Incentive Plan provides that, without the approval of shareholders, outstanding stock options may not be repriced.
-Moreover, the Company has not repriced stock options and, although there remain stock option awards outstanding under other prior stock plans that do not prohibit the Committee from repricing stock options, the Committee's philosophy is the same and it does not intend to reprice any outstanding options.
-Additionally, neither the Company nor the Committee has ever back-dated stock options to maximize value to the recipients.
+Our 2004 Stock Incentive Plan prohibits repricing of outstanding stock options without the approval of shareholders.
+Although there are outstanding stock option awards under other prior stock plans that do not prohibit the Committee from repricing stock options, the Committee does not intend to reprice any outstanding options.
+Additionally, neither the Company nor the Committee has ever back-dated stock options.